Farisraihan777/Python-hub_.../README.md

 The goal of this project is to create an easy-to-use console-based application that allows users to store, view, search, and remove student records from a file.
 This helps beginners practice Python file handling, menu-driven programming, and basic CRUD operations.

+📝 Project Summary
+This Student Management System is a menu-driven Python application designed for beginners who want to learn how to manage data in a file.
+The system enables the user to:

+- 📜 View all stored student names.
+- ➕ Add new students to the database.
+- ❌ Remove students from the database.
+- 🔍 Search for specific students in the list.
+It stores all records in a database.txt file, making the data persistent across multiple sessions.
+The code is clean, modular, and beginner-friendly, making it perfect for learning or small-scale use

 # ✨ Features
 - 📜 View Student List – Displays all stored student names.
 - ➕ Add New Student – Append a new student to the list.